akio-236/akio-236/README.md

 # 💫 About Me:
-Hello, I’m Akshay S, a versatile professional with expertise in<br>AI/ML, Flutter development, and deep learning research.
-I have<br>led projects like seizure detection and emotion recognition, delivering impactful applications as a Flutter development and<br>Deep Learning team lead.
-Passionate about innovation and<br>growth, I aim to advance AI/ML while fostering creativity and<br>personal balance.<br>
+Hello, I’m Akshay S. With experience in AI/ML, Flutter development, and deep learning research, I’ve led impactful projects like seizure detection and emotion recognition.
+Passionate about innovation, I’m eager to tackle new challenges in AI/ML while maintaining a balanced approach to growth.
+I strive to combine creativity and technical expertise to deliver meaningful solutions.<br>

 ## 🌐 Socials: